-Caring for women and their partners experiencing pregnancy loss*: accident and emergency
+Caring for women and their partners experiencing pregnancy loss*

-A note of caution: this film includes scenes and conversations that viewers might find upsetting, especially if they have been through pregnancy loss themselves.
-You may prefer just to use the good practice guides alone.
+A note of caution This film includes scenes and conversations that some viewers might find upsetting, especially if they have been through pregnancy loss themselves.
+You may prefer just to use the good practice guide alone.

 Our good practice guide